hnakamur/rustc-deb/README.md

 Rust has an [IRC] culture and most real-time collaboration happens in a variety of channels on Mozilla's IRC network, irc.mozilla.org.
-The most popular channel is [#rust], a venue for general discussion about Rust, and a good place to ask for help.
+The most popular channel is [#rust], a venue for general discussion about Rust.
+And a good place to ask for help would be [#rust-beginners].

 [IRC]: https://en.wikipedia.org/wiki/Internet_Relay_Chat
 [#rust]: irc://irc.mozilla.org/rust
+[#rust-beginners]: irc://irc.mozilla.org/rust-beginners

 ## License